Azure/CCOInsights/install/TroubleshootingGuide.md

-# CCO Dashboard Troubleshooting guide
+# CCO Insights Troubleshooting guide
 <div style="text-align: justify">

 ## Introduction
-The Continuous Cloud Optimization Power BI Dashboard development started about a year ago.
-During all this time the project team and some Microsoft Services folks have been piloting and testing different versions of the Dashboards until the latest version was published in here (v4.0).
-We have been able to identify and fix several bugs or product limitations and we would like to encourage you to read this document before running the Dashboard.
+During the continued development of CCO Insights, we have been able to identify and fix several bugs or product limitations and we would like to encourage you to read this document before starting to leverage the solution.

 - ## List of known issues or limitations
     - [Which Power BI Desktop version I should use?](TroubleshootingGuide.md#which-power-bi-desktop-version-i-should-use-microsoft-store-or-web-download)  (Microsoft Store or  Web Download)